provenance-io/provenance/x/metadata/spec/05_queries.md

 In this section we describe the queries available for looking up metadata information.
 All state objects specified by each message are defined within the [state](02_state.md) section.

-Each entry or specification state object is wrapped with an `*IdInfo` message containing information about that state object's address/id.
+Each entry or specification state object is wrapped with an `*_id_info` message containing information about that state object's address/id.
+By default, the `*_id_info` fields aren't populated, but each applicable request has an `include_id_info` flag.
+If a requested entry or specification isn't found, an empty wrapper containing only id info is returned.

 <!-- TOC 2 -->
   - [Params](#params)